jsalbato@cnm.edu

 Review Quiz #3

-5. If math or my job is directly related to my life goals (you will need this math in your career or your job is in your career field), then to concentrate on my current task I have to forget about those longer goals and let them fade into the background to concentrate on each task.
+4. If math or my job is directly related to my life goals (I want to be a mathematician or stay in this career), then to concentrate on my current task I have to let those goals fade into the background of my thoughts.
 This can be bad, because I might lose sight of those goals.
-For most people, however, math class and their job are not connected to their goals and those goals do not appear at all except when daydreaming.
-This is really bad because you will likely continue at these irrelevant tasks and never reach anything you seek.
+For most people, however, math class and their job are not connected to their goals and those goals do not appear at all (they are no-thing) except when daydreaming.
+This is really bad because you are likely to continue at these irrelevant tasks and never reach anything you seek.

-6. If your death became truly present-at-hand this would mean we are studying death objectively to assess the value of our pro-jects.
-This is because you realize that all of our projects are ending (breaking), and this, if Jeff’s hopes are realized, would allow us to study all of the projects behind our everyday tasks and evaluate them to assess their worth.
-“Since I am dying (we all are, by the way), do I really want to do this task to achieve that goal?
+6. If death became truly present-at-hand this would mean we are studying death objectively and realizing that all of our projects are ending (breaking), and this, if Jeff’s hopes are realized, would allow us to study all of the projects behind our everyday tasks and evaluate them to assess their worth.
+Maybe it would be something like this for you: “Since I am dying (we all are, by the way), do I really care about these projects?
 Wait, I am not even working toward any of the goals that matter.
 Damn it!
-Please help me Jeff, and here are some baked goods for bringing this life-changing fact to my attention.”
+Please help me Jeff, and here are some baked goods to repay you for revealing my world to me.”
 (Or, you know, something like that.)

 jsalbato@cnm.edu